-During 2020, several of the Company's residential properties experienced declines in demand and rental rates as a result of the COVID-19 pandemic, as certain renters opted to live outside urban centers and remote working increased.
-At the Tribeca House property, average residential rent per square foot at December 31, 2020, was

-\$64.20, down from \$70.52 at December 31, 2019, and \$69.58 at December 31, 2018.
-At the Aspen property, average residential rent per square foot at December 31, 2020, was \$34.64, down from \$36.60 at December 31, 2019, and \$36.26 at December 31, 2018.
-At the Clover House property, average residential rent per square foot at December 31, 2020, was \$49.36, down from \$69.09 at December 31, 2019.
+During 2021, several of the Company's residential properties, which had experienced declines in demand and rental rates as a result of the COVID-19 pandemic, experienced a renewed increase in demand and rental rates, as certain renters returned to the New York metro area.
+While the average rental rate per square foot at the Tribeca House property at December 31, 2021 was \$62.54, down from \$64.20 at December 31, 2020, and \$70.52 at December 31, 2019, the average rent per square foot for new leases beginning in the second half of 2021 was \$74.48.
+At the Aspen property, average residential rent per square foot increased at December 31, 2021, to \$35.60, up from \$34.64 at December 31, 2020, compared to \$36.60 at December 31, 2019.
+The average rent per square foot for new leases beginning in the second half of 2021 at the Aspen property was \$43.37.
+At the Clover House property, average residential rent per square foot at December 31, 2021, was \$63.41, an increase from \$49.36 at December 31, 2020, compared to \$69.09 at December 31, 2019.
+The average rent per square foot for new leases beginning in the second half of 2021 at the Clover House property was \$75.38.
 Although urban office markets have also generally been negatively impacted as a result of the COVID-19 pandemic, with an increase in remote working leading to less demand for office space, the Company's office properties have not been adversely affected from a rent perspective given its long-term leases with the City of New York.
 At the 141 Livingston Street property, the City's annual rent on its lease, which expires at the end of 2025, increased by 25% beginning at the end of December 2020.
 At the nearby 250 Livingston Street property, the City's lease, which commenced in August 2020, resulted in an initial 57% increase in blended rent per square foot and a 16% increase in rentable square feet through a remeasurement.
-Separately, as a result of the COVID-19 pandemic, certain of our smaller commercial tenants have requested and received partial rent deferrals, and certain of our other smaller commercial tenants declined to renew or terminated their leases.
+Separately, certain of our smaller commercial spaces which were vacated as a result of the COVID-19 pandemic have been released at favorable rental rates.

-Throughout 2020, 2019 and 2018, we continued to benefit from relatively low interest rates.
-Our weighted average interest rate as of December 31, 2020, was approximately 3.8% per annum.
-Interest rates continue to be at relatively low levels versus historical norms.
+Throughout 2021, 2020 and 2019, we continued to benefit from relatively low interest rates.
+Our weighted average interest rate as of December 31, 2021, was approximately 3.8% per annum.
+Despite recent increases, interest rates continue to be at relatively low levels versus historical norms.